-- acquire or dispose of Spark New Zealand shares or American Depositary Shares (including a disposal of shares that have been acquired through the exercise of rights (zepos) or the vesting of shares under a Spark New Zealand employee incentive scheme); - trade in Spark Finance Limited debt securities (including bonds) listed on the NZX or Luxembourg Stock Exchange; - otherwise trade in Spark New Zealand shares or American Depositary Shares participate in the Dividend Reinvestment Plan following the declaration of a dividend.
+acquire or dispose of Spark New Zealand shares or American Depositary Shares (including a disposal of shares that have been acquired through the exercise of rights (zepos) or the vesting of shares under a Spark New Zealand employee incentive scheme);

+- trade in Spark Finance Limited debt securities (including bonds) listed on the NZX or Luxembourg Stock Exchange; - otherwise trade in Spark New Zealand shares or American Depositary Shares (e.g. gifting of shares to a family member, transferring shares to a trust); or - participate in the Dividend Reinvestment Plan following the declaration of a dividend.